 This abandoned city was discovered in the early 1970s by Florentino Sepúlveda, a local grave robber, and his two sons Julio César and Jacobo, who climbed over 1.000 stone stairs from a riverbank.
 A few years later, archaeologists were sent in the area by the Colombian government.

-The objects found by archaeologists include pottery for ritual and everyday use, gold work, and necklaces of semi-precious stones.
+The objects found by archaeologists include pottery for ritual and everyday use, goldwork, and necklaces of semi-precious stones.
 Treasure robbers, who named it the “Green Hell”, have repetitively looted the site, however, they did not manage to take everything.

 Drug warfare and paramilitary activity were common in the surrounding jungle since the 1960s.
-After the kidnapping of eight foreign tourists in 2003 the site was closed for two years.
+After the kidnapping of eight foreign tourists in 2003, the site was closed for two years.
 Increased safety measures resulted in an increase in tourists, whose number reached 8.000 in 2011.

 Any adventure traveler interested in visiting this site should keep in mind that it comprises 1.400 steps, eight river bed crossings, swimming ponds amid the twists and turns in a trek of 52 kilometers in total.
 It will take 6 days to trek to Ciudad Perdida and back.

 The indigenous population still lives in the Sierra Nevada de Santa Marta.
 Their homes resemble the huts of their ancestors and are constructed in discreet corners of the forest in order to allow a sense of privacy for the families.
 For them, Sierra Nevada is the heart of the world.

-It’s worth rediscovering the treasures of this architectural masterpiece, which is so remote from the modern world, and revive its ecological and spiritual balance.
+It’s worth rediscovering the treasures of this architectural masterpiece, which is so remote from the modern world and revive its ecological and spiritual balance.
 Ciudad Perdida has been under the Global Heritage Fund’s protection since 2009.